danielcrenna/vault/README.md

 Open Source Vault
 =================

-This repository contains a large collection of open source software that I've written since 2009.
+This repository contains a large collection of shelved open source software that I've written since 2009.

 Many were popular libraries downloaded over a hundred thousand times.
 Many were and still are little libraries I use often when I don't want to write the same code over and over again.